ham-radio-software/D-Rats/README.md

 See the <https://github.com/ham-radio-software/D-Rats/wiki>
 for the most current procedures for submitting Pull Requests.

+Make sure that you set your editors to use line-feeds line ends, which may not be the default for Microsoft Windows tools.

 ### Build for INSTALL ON LINUX and MSYS2 and others